 One of the highlights of this e-bike is the Shengyi motor, which I’ll dive into in more detail in the next section, but to put it short it’s responsive, grunty and comfortably quick.
 It’s also surprising to see considering the Berlin’s $2,890 MSRP — mid-drive motors (especially larger ones) are more commonly found on much more expensive e-bikes, but this one is priced notably low.

 While MOD clearly invested in the Berlin’s powerplant, we do see some cost saving measures taken at the drivetrain.
-Our review bikes were spec’d with the SunRace M4 7-speed groupset, which works decently well but is less crisp than some of its competitors, such as Shimano Tourney or Altus.
+The MOD bikes we were given for review were spec’d with the SunRace M4 7-speed groupset, which works decently well but is less crisp than some of its competitors, such as Shimano Tourney or Altus.
 I’d normally spend less time critiquing a bike of this pricepoint’s drivetrain, but the Berlin is a special case.
 Not only is it lacking a throttle, it’s motor operates based off a torque sensor that measures how hard you’re pedaling and applies power accordingly.

 Shifting is important to riding the Berlin; it’s something you do quite often, especially when compared to many of its hub-driven competitors that use less sensitive cadence sensors.